All Episodes

 I got CNN on up here.

-On top of the previous acts or incidents of plagiarism.
+Yeah, on top of the previous acts or incidents of plagiarism.

-And there he is, as a guest in a discussion about the regime reassessing ISIS.
+And there he is as a guest in a discussion about the regime reassessing ISIS.

 What must it be like to work there?